smikitky/utrad-werewolf/packages/docs/docs/log-format.md

 - `log`: The game log.
 See below.
 - `winner`: When this game is finished successfully, contains the winner.
 Either `"villagers"` or `"werewolves"`.

+All time data are stored as time since the Unix epoch, in milliseconds.

 ## Game Logs

 The `log` data is a large JSON object that basically looks like this: